 III.
 If an instructor suspects that an honor code violation has occurred:

 Instructors should follow guidelines established by their department in determining whether a violation has occurred.
 In most cases, the instructor should speak directly with the student suspected of a violation in the process of making a determination.
-If the instructor finds that a violation of the Honor Code has taken place, the instructor is expected to take appropriate action with respect to academic sanctions and to report the violation to the Honor Council by using the form published on the Honor Council web site, or from the Office of the Dean of Undergraduate Studies.
-Both the instructor and student must sign the form, which is then sent to the office of the Dean of Undergraduate Studies.
+If the instructor believes that a violation of the Honor Code has taken place, the instructor is expected to take appropriate action with respect to academic sanctions and to report the violation to the Honor Council by using the form published on the Honor Council web site, or from the Office of the Dean of Undergraduate and Graduate Studies.
+Both the instructor and student must sign the form, which is then sent to the office of the Dean of Undergraduate and Graduate Studies.
 Please note that it is very important that, once an honor code violation is suspected, that the infraction is reported in a timely manner.
-As a result, we require that all violations be submitted no later than thirty days from the time the student signs the violation report form.
+As a result, all violations should be submitted no later than thirty days from the time the student signs the violation report form.

 Note: It is very important that all Honor Code violations be reported, even when the student admits to the violation.
 This is the only way to ensure that multiple violations are identified.